 David Vobora - Head Trainer & Soul Feeder - Adaptive Training Solutions

-In short, my name is Emma-Louise Renton and I'm mostly a small person, 30 years old and for the most part living in the UK.
+I'm glad you asked!
+My name is Emma-Louise Renton and I'm mostly a small person, 31 years old and for the most part living in the UK.
+I'm a passionate creative and love to write which is how this little space came to be at the end of 2014.
 I enjoy bacon and reading, sometimes at the same time, and I'm (possibly over the top) passionate about all things mental health related because I was convinced I was losing my mind for a time .
-I lived in Perth WA for over 4 years and hated beaches before I arrived.
-I talk way too fast, dribble when I sleep and let my dogs lick me on the mouth.
+I lived in Australia for over 4 years and hated beaches before I arrived.
+I've also travelled extensively, talk way too fast, dribble when I sleep and let my dogs lick me on the mouth.
 If you'd like to know more about my personal journey you can find out here.

 Have a little peek in the archives at some of my favourite articles such as the time I came off social media for 72 hours that was featured on the positive journalism site A Plus and then shared by my husband *cough* I mean superstar Adam Levine.
 Or you could click to read about some of the great work Perth WA charity Zero2Hero are doing and how I got to be a part of not 1 but 2 of their teenage mental health awareness camps.
 If you need a giggle perhaps take a look at some of the times anxiety got the better of me and I was convinced I'd be fired or if you're feeling a little deep, this break up post could be a bit of you *sobs*